JonDTran/Amsterdam_AirBnB_Analysis/README.md

 # Amsterdam_AirBnB_Analysis
-Data analysis of Amsterdam's AirBnb listings from 2019 looking for insights into rental properties.
+Data analysis of Amsterdam's AirBnb listings from 2019 looking for insights into rental properties using Exploratory, Regression, Cluster, and Time-Series Analysis in Python.

+# Objective
+Seek insight into the rental market in Amsterdam during 2019.

+# Folders
+Project Management: Project Brief

+Scripts: Contains the notebooks of Python code used for the analysis

+Analysis: Visualizations used to gather insight